-6.0 EFF.
-TS OF THE 1-KOPOSED ACTION ON ESA-LISTED CETACEANS AND SEA TURTLES
+6.0 EFFECTS OF THE PROPOSED ACTION ON ESA-LISTED CETACEANS AND SEA TURTLES

-Pursuant to Sectic 7(a)(2) of the ESA (16 USC 1536), federal agencies are required to ensure that their activities are not likely to jeopardize the continued existence of any listed species or result in the destruction or adverse modification of critical habitat.
+Pursuant to Section 7(a)(2) of the ESA (16 USC 1536), federal agencies are required to ensure that their activities are not likely to jeopardize the continued existence of any listed species or result in the destruction or adverse modification of critical habitat.
 This Opinion examines the likely effects of the proposed action on listed species within the action area to determine if continued operation of the American Lobster FMP over the next ten years is likely to jeopardize the continued existence of any listed species.
 This analysis is done after careful review of the listed species status and the factors that affect the survival and recovery of those species, as described above.

-In this section, we assess the direct and indirect effects of the proposed action on threatened and endangered species.
+In this section of the Opinion, we assess the direct and indirect effects of the proposed action on ESA-listed marine mammals and sea turtles.
 The purpose of the assessment is to determine if it is reasonable to conclude that the fishery is likely to have direct or indirect effects on threatened and endangered species that appreciably reduce their likelihood of surviving and recovering in the wild by reducing their reproduction, numbers, or distribution.
-Since the proposed action will not affect designated critical habitat, this Opinion will focus only on the jeopardy analysis.
+Since the proposed action will not affect designated critical habitat, we are only assessing whether the action under consideration is likely to jeopardize the continued existence of any listed species.